 - A compliment or tidbit from the interview itself

 "People remember what they talked about more than they remember what you talked about, so be sure to mention something that the interviewer said to you in each of your handwritten thank-you notes," says Liz Ryan, contributor to Forbes.
-Since an interviewer sees so many people, it's always good to make your note stand out and jog their memory about what a great candidate you were.
+Because an interviewer sees so many people, it's always good to make your note stand out and jog their memory about what a great candidate you are.